Rigorous computation of expansion in one-dimensional dynamics: Weighted Directed Graphs

 Our adaptation of Karp's algorithm comprises of three stages.
 First, an arbitrary vertex $s \in V$ is chosen, and the quantities $F_k(v)$ are computed in subsequent iterations, starting from $k=0$.
-While determining the shortest path from $s$ of length $k$ to any vertex $v \in V$, the predecessor vertex $u = P_k(v)$ is additionally recorded based on the last edge $e=(u,v)$ in the path.
-This extra step is necessary in order to determine a cycle at which the minimum mean weight is attained in the third stage.
+While determining a minimum-weight path from $s$ of length $k$ to any vertex $v \in V$, the predecessor vertex $u = P_k(v)$ is additionally recorded based on the last edge $e=(u,v)$ in the path.
+This extra step is necessary to determine a cycle at which the minimum mean weight is attained in the third stage.
 In the second stage, the quantity in \eqref{eq:lambdaKarp} is computed.
 Additionally, a vertex $v_0 \in V$ that realises the minimum in~\eqref{eq:lambdaKarp} is determined.
 In the third stage, a cycle $\gamma$ is determined that realises $\lambda$ by means of tracing the path stored in $P$ backwards, starting from $v_0$.
 The details are shown in Algorithm~\ref{alg:Karp} below.

-\begin{proposition} Let $G$ be a strongly connected weighted digraph without loops and with at least one edge.
-If all the numerical computations conducted in Algorithm~\ref{alg:Karp} are exact then the returned number $\lambda$ is the minimum cycle mean in $G$ and the returned path $\gamma$ is a cycle that realises this minimum. \end{proposition}
+\begin{proposition} Let $G$ be a strongly connected weighted digraph with at least one edge.
+Then the number $\lambda$ computed by Algorithm~\ref{alg:Karp} is the minimum cycle mean in $G$ and the path $\gamma$ is a cycle that realises this minimum. \end{proposition}

-\begin{proof} Since the numbers $F_k(v)$ computed in Algorithm~\ref{alg:Karp} align with $F_k(v)$ in Karp’s original algorithm, it follows directly from \cite[Theorem~1]{Karp1978} that the algorithm effectively computes the minimum cycle mean $\lambda$ of $G$.
+\begin{proof} Since the numbers $F_k(v)$ computed in Algorithm~\ref{alg:Karp} align with $F_k(v)$ in Karp's original algorithm, it follows directly from \cite[Theorem~1]{Karp1978} that the algorithm effectively computes the minimum cycle mean $\lambda$ of $G$.

 The vertex $v_n$ determined in the second stage of the algorithm (line~\ref{line:defvn}) is the vertex minimising the expression in \eqref{eq:lambdaKarp}, because this is how $M(v)$ is defined (line~\ref{line:defMv}).
 Observe that each $P_k(v)$ defined in the algorithm (line~\ref{line:defPk}) keeps the predecessor of the vertex $v$ on a minimising path of length $k$ to~$v$.
 Therefore, the path $\Gamma$ constructed in the third stage is an edge progression of length $n$ to~$v$ whose weight is equal to $F_n(v)$.
 Since the length of $\Gamma$ is $n$, which means that it consists of $n+1$ vertices in a graph that has only $n$ vertices, at least one vertex must appear twice in this path.
 Therefore, the path $\Gamma$ contains at least one cycle, and thus the cycle $\gamma$ is defined correctly (line \ref{line:defgamma}).
 It follows from \cite[Lemma~1]{Chaturvedi2017} that $\gamma$ is a cycle of minimum mean weight. \end{proof}